Africa

 Day 10

 Wildlife you can hope to see here include endangered species such as the Scarlet macaw and Squirrel monkey, as well as the iconic sloth.
 Keep an eye out for magnificent birds such as toucans, parrots, tanagers and manakins.
-These rainforests are also home to the howler monkey, white-faced monkey, spider monkey, white-lipped peccary, collared peccary, poison dart frog, tyra, coati, agouti, American crocodile, caiman and the shy and secretive tapir.
+These rainforests are also home to the howler monkey, white-faced monkey, spider monkey, white-lipped peccary, collared peccary, poison dart frog, tyra, coati, agouti, American crocodile and caiman.
 If you are very fortunate you may even see a small wild cat such as the ocelot or jaguarundi.
 Puma (also known as mountain lion or cougar) and jaguar also live here but are rarely seen.

 Day 11